Abstract Submission Information

 Oral Presentation

-Oral presentations are concise presentations about a research project, new clinical program, educational initiative or other project in addiction medicine.
+Oral presentations are concise presentations about a research project, new clinical program, educational initiative or other project in addiction medicine and substance use care.
 Lead authors will have 10-15 minutes to describe their project accompanied by visual aids (slides), followed by five minutes of questions.
 Abstracts will be grouped together and delivered in moderated Oral Presentation Sessions.
 These will be in-person presentations, delivered live during the conference and may be recorded for the on-demand conference materials.
 Submissions from trainees are encouraged.
-Please note that a project or report may only be submitted for one type of presentation: oral, poster or digital poster.
+Please note that a project or report may only be submitted for one type of presentation.

 Poster Presentation